 Associate Professor, Biomedical Engineering

-Academic Director, Center for Medical Technology & Innovation
+Academic Director, Center for Medical Technology and Innovation

 September 2013—Greetings from Dean Feldman

 I am writing to thank you for your continued dedication to the College Diversity Roundtable, and to tell you about some changes that are taking place.
 As the new Director of the Intercultural Center, Michelle Thompson-Taylor will be facilitating the CDR beginning this fall.
 The CDR has grown and blossomed since its inception under the leadership of Norman Burnett, and I want to thank him for his tireless dedication to its goals and objectives over many years.